-Bayview Glen was founded in 1962 by Lois Doreen (nee Pearson) Hopkins.
+Bayview Glen was founded in 1962 by Lois Doreen (nee Barwick) Hopkins.
 The school, originally a nursery school and day camp, was housed in a barn at 411 Lawrence Avenue East.
 In 1964, Bayview Glen acquired an adjoining property allowing the school to expand to include students from age two to Grade 1.

 By the Summer of 1966, the school took over Treehaven Farm under the Bayview Bridge and the farmhouse became the next set of classrooms for the students.
 The school continued to expand through the 70s until 1980 when Mrs. Hopkins passed away and the L. Doreen Hopkins Foundation took control of overseeing the continuation of our founder’s dream.

 In 1985, advocates of the school expressed the necessity for more space for the Upper School students, which led to space being leased from an engineering firm at 275 Duncan Mill Road.
 In 1989, the property at 411 Lawrence Avenue East was sold and the Lower School moved to the Duncan Mill Campus for the 1990 academic year.

 Terry Guest was appointed Headmaster to preside over the future development of the school in 1990 and the Doreen Hopkins Foundation was taken over by the Macmarmon Foundation.
 The decade of the 90s was one of progress and growth, with the acquisition of the Upper School campus in 1998.
 During this time, the student population grew from 243 to approximately 950, ranging from preschool to university entrance.